turingschool/career-development-curriculum-site/module_three/index.md

 ### Async PD Lessons for Mod 3
 * Week 1: Optimize your LinkedIn profile and create a landing page for your terminal portfolio.
 Click here to see the [Week one lesson](http://careerdev.turing.edu/module_three/mod3_week1).

-* Week 4:Review the cover letter lesson for tips on creating a great first impression.
+* Week 4: Review the cover letter lesson for tips on creating a great first impression.
         [Cover Letters + Application Process](https://careerdev.turing.edu/module_three/week_3_coverletter).

  ### Career Exploration Event